samply/bbmri-fhir-ig/fsh/ig-data/input/pages/3_howtoJoin.md

 More details about the functional principles of our IT infrastructure the can be found [here](https://www.bbmri.de/biobanking/it/functional-principle/?L=1).

-If you wish to explore the source code of the components deployed, both locally at your site as well as centrally, please visit the [Component Finder](https://samply.github.io/samply-component-finder/).

 The **organization behind** the development is the [German Biobank Node](https://www.bbmri.de/?L=1) in cooperation with [BBMRI-ERIC](http://www.bbmri-eric.eu), sponsored by the [Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html).